marianmeres/simple-mockups/README.md

 filename with digits just as I did in the [demo](https://github.com/marianmeres/simple-mockups/tree/master/screens/index).

 Screen id is generated from the relative file path where directory separators are replaced with underscores.
-Long story short - usage of underscores in file names won't work here...
+Long story short - usage of underscores in screen file names may cause troubles...